-The claims provision for the majority of the reserves (Sections 1 to 4 of Buildmark Product, excluding Section 4 claims relating to high-rise flats post the-Grenfell Tower Fire) are estimated using triangulation methods and consider inflated incurred and paid claim development tables.
-The claims provision for Section 4 high-rise flats claims are based on claims reported to date.
-Road and sewer bonds are based on an assessment of the level of individual outstanding bonds should a particular builder become insolvent.
+The claims provision for the majority of the reserves (Sections 1 to 4 of Buildmark product, excluding Section 4 claims relating to high-rise flats post the Grenfell Tower fire) are estimated using triangulation methods and consider inflated incurred and paid claim development tables.
+The claims provision for Section 4 high-rise flats claims are based on claims notified to date.
+Road and Sewer Bonds are based on an assessment of the level of individual outstanding bonds should a particular builder become insolvent.

-Premium provision
+Premium provisions

 The premium provision represents the estimated cost of future claims and expenses arising from the current and incepted insurance contracts, net of future premium receipts.
 The premium provision is the expected present value of all future cash flows relating to risk exposure after the valuation date.

-The premium provision relating to the Buildmark Product, excluding Section 4 claims relating to high-rise flats post the Grenfell Tower fire tragedy, are calculated by Underwriting Year, based on the estimated cost per home, the number of policies and the percentage unearned of those policies.
-The premium provision for Section 4 high-rise flats claims post the Grenfell Tower tragedy is based on an exposure model considering the number of properties on risk, the likelihood of a claim arising and the estimated cost per claim.
-The premium provision for road and sewer bonds utilises a mixture of deterministic and stochastic methodology based on the probability of builder insolvency.
+The premium provision relating to the Buildmark product, excluding Section 4 claims relating to high-rise flats post the Grenfell Tower fire are calculated by Underwriting Year, based on the estimated cost per home, the number of policies and the percentage unearned of those policies.
+The premium provision for Section 4 highrise flats claims post the Grenfell Tower fire is calculated as an uplift of the claims' provisions, split by underwriting year.
+The premium provision for Road and Sewer Bonds utilises a mixture of deterministic and stochastic methodology based on the probability of builder insolvency.